annvnguyen/STM32F411-Discovery/LED_BLINK/README.md

 **Description**

-This project shows basic GPIO control on the STM32 Discovery Board using both CMSIS-style and manual register-level programming in C. The application includes two parts: one controls a singular LED blinking and one controls four LEDS while adjusting the blinking rate from a button input.
+This project shows basic GPIO control on the STM32 Discovery Board using both CMSIS-style and manual register-level programming in C. The application includes two parts: one controls a singular LED blinking (`main.c`) and one controls four LEDS while adjusting the blinking rate from a button input (`main1.c`).